Can better information delivery help low-income countries escape the vicious circle of meager resources, leaky systems and poor public services?

 |Country: India | Researchers: Rohini Pande, Erica Field, Sharon Barnhardt|

 We studied the long-run effects of a lottery that gave 110 female slum dwellers the opportunity to own new houses in a more remote residential area of an Indian city.
 We found it had no effect on winners’ family income, and that 14 years later most had left the development.
-Our results demonstrate the importance accounting for behavioral elements and social networks when designing housing policy.
+Our results demonstrate the importance of accounting for behavioral elements and social networks when designing housing policy.

 Policy Partner: Self-Employed Women's Association (SEWA), Ahmedabad, India